 The Position Recovery Service, a server-side service

 The Fonto Review product provides a framework for creating your own review experience.
 A reference configuration package containing all the UI components to get you started is available.
-It can be dowloaded from its own public Github repository.
+It can be downloaded from its own public Github repository.
 You can fully tailor the reference configuration to fit your needs.
 This enables you to configure Fonto Review so it can be used for many different kinds of annotations.

 The Position Recovery Service is a server-side component.
 Annotations are not stored in the document that is being reviewed.
 They are stored in a database that is managed by a CMS of your choice.
 This may cause positions to not be automatically updated when a document is changed.